Update on the treatment of FIP with antiviral drugs in 2025 (Bova)

 However, since August, Cypriot vets have been able to import compounded versions of GS and remdesivir, manufactured by Bova, a veterinary pharmaceutical company based in the UK and Australia, under a special permit, to based on instructions UK Veterinary Medicines Directorate.

-GS and remdesivir "are the first-line drugs we use because we have the most literature on them," Lyraki said.
-"But they're really expensive... which is really challenging, especially for such a large number of stray cats."
+GS and remdesivir “are the first line of drugs that we use because we have the most literature on them,” Lyraki said.
+“But they are really expensive … which is really challenging, especially for such a large number of stray cats.”

 According to Epaminondas, treating one cat with these drugs can cost from €3,000 to €7,000 ($3,250 to $7,580).

-"We contacted people from all over the world who are treating cases of FIP," Lyraki said.
-"And the specialists advised us that they use molnupiravir.
-There is a published literature on this drug and we have a lot of anecdotal discussion among FIP specialists around the world that it is really effective.”
+“We contacted people around the world who treat FIP cases,” Lyraki said.
+“And the specialists advised us that they were using molnupiravir.
+There is published literature on this drug and we have a lot of anecdotal discussion among FIP specialists around the world that it is indeed effective.”

 The government's decision to allow veterinary use of molnupivirus has made a huge difference.